 Final Verdict

-Yes, Kanazawa is worth it if you want traditional districts, excellent seafood, local craft culture, and a more relaxed pace than Kyoto.
+Yes, Kanazawa is worth it if you want traditional districts, excellent seafood, local craft culture, gardens, and a more relaxed pace than Kyoto.
 It is most worth it as a 1- to 2-night stop, not as a rushed add-on to an already overloaded itinerary.

 If your trip has room for a slower cultural city between Japan’s bigger names, Kanazawa is one of the best additions you can make.
 If your schedule is already too tight, skipping it is not a mistake.
 The city is rewarding, but only when you give it enough time to feel like more than a transfer stop.